-Among the benefits of hiring managed IT services, one of the more commonly cited reasons is network security.
+One of the more commonly cited benefits of outsourcing managed IT services is network security.
 In addition to helping SMBs stay on top of critical network and technological updates, MSPs can also work proactively with their clients to prevent cyberattacks and network failure due to ransomware.
-Contract IT providers can monitor applications, hardware, and various employee endpoints.
+Contracted IT providers can monitor applications, hardware, and various employee endpoints.

-Datto’s recently released State of the Channel Ransomware Report noted several key statistics:
+Datto’s State of the Channel Ransomware Report noted several key statistics:

-- In 2019, 85 percent of MSPs report ransomware as the most common malware threat to small to medium-sized businesses (SMBs).
+- In 2019, 85 percent of MSPs report ransomware as the most common malware threat to small to medium businesses (SMBs).

 - One in five SMBs report that they have fallen victim to a ransomware attack.
 (On average, SMBs who don’t outsource their IT services report facing more ransomware attacks.)